mm80843/T3.5/docs/article_sharifi_contributions_2021.md

 Infection Risk Assessment in COVID-19 Pandemic](article_rezaei_deepsocial_2020)
 * [The effect of human mobility and control measures on the COVID-19 epidemic in China](article_kraemer_effect_2020)
+* [Towards the sustainable development of smart cities through mass video surveillance: A response to the COVID-19 pandemic](article_shorfuzzaman_towards_2021)
 * [The Smart City and Covid‐19](article_webb_smart_2020)
+* [On the Coronavirus (COVID-19) Outbreak and the Smart City Network: Universal Data Sharing
+Standards Coupled with Artificial Intelligence
+(AI) to Benefit Urban Health Monitoring and Management](article_allam_coronavirus_2020)

 ### Cited by